 At Dominion Eye Care we recommend a product called Upneeq.
 This is the first and only FDA-approved eyedrop for acquired blepharoptosis or droopy eyelids.
-This is an eyedrop solution that will stimulate the muscles in your eyelid and help you avoid eye surgery for your droopy eyelid.
+This is an eyedrop solution that will stimulate the muscles in your eyelid and trigger lifting the eyelid.
+This is a non-surgical option.

 Here are a few of the benefits of going with Upneeq’s eyedrop solution:

 - Improved superior visual field in patients with functional deficits*